-Because of these differences, there are generally two types of metrics: gauges and counters.
+Because of these differences, there are generally three kinds of metrics: gauges, counters, and cumulative.

-Metrics must be labeled as their type before they are ingested.
-Lightstep supports two main types of metrics: gauges and counters.
+Metrics must be labeled as their kind before they are ingested.
+Lightstep supports gauges, counters, and cumulative.

 Gauges represent an observed value at a specific point in time or over a specified range of time.
 Temperature readings are an example of a gauge metric.
 CPU usage is another example; you want to know exactly how much of an available resource is being used at a given point in time.
 Gauges are best when you don’t much care about the degree of change over time - you want the actual number at that time.